 - Munchausen Syndrome

-Additionally, the following behavioral and emotional concerns can be treated:
+The following behavioral and emotional concerns can be treated through our therapies:

 - Chronic impulsivity

 - Emotional disturbance

 Get Help At Our Ft.
 Walton Dual Diagnosis Treatment Program Today

 If you or a loved one are addicted to drugs and/or alcohol and are also experiencing a mental health condition at the same time, you do not have to continue to move through life without the help of professionals.
 Our dual diagnosis treatment in Ft.
 Walton, FL is all-encompassing and can provide you or your loved one with the skills needed to stop active addiction and get control of the symptoms associated with both conditions.